 The incidence of heartburn is increasing throughout the world.
 Historically associated with corseted, blue rinse, elderly ladies and attributed to hiatus hernia.
 Now increasingly associated with young, white males.
 The reasons for this change in epidemiology are not well understood but there are some clues.

-For most people a burning sensation radiating up into the chest from the epigastrium is usually recognised as being due to acid reflux and the natural reflex is to grab for an alkaline such as milk or antacids.
+For most people, a burning sensation radiating up into the chest from the epigastrium is usually recognised as being due to acid reflux.
+The natural reflex is to grab for an alkaline such as milk or antacids.
 Characteristically this brings rapid relief which may last minutes or hours.
-The OTC use of antacids or base powders is potentially dangerous in the long term as they alter the body’s acid homeostasis causing renal alkalization and calcification.
-The use of H2 antagonists, the first selective inhibitor of gastric acid secretion, was soon eclipsed by the potent protein pump inhibitors which now dominate gastric acid control therapy.
+The OTC use of antacids or base powders is potentially dangerous in the long term, as they alter the body’s acid homeostasis.
+This, in turn, can cause renal alkalization and calcification.
+The use of H2 antagonists, the first selective inhibitor of gastric acid secretion, was soon eclipsed by the potent protein pump inhibitors, which now dominate gastric acid control therapy.

 The etiology of these heartburn symptoms was thought to be due to acid reflux.
 Excessive acid secretion was easy to understand and made good sense to the patient.
 This however was soon shown not to be true except in pathological conditions such as Zollinger-Ellison where clearly hyperacidity plays a role.
 The concept of making more acid than normal continues to dominate the patient and doctor perception of the problem.